Congress Playing Cards: Collector’s Guide

 | Legibility | Larger numbers and suits, easier to read at a distance | Smaller, classic-style indices |

-| Best for | Bridge clubs, casual players, accessibility | Collectors, traditionalists, display |
+| Best for | Bridge clubs, casual players, accessibility, frequent play | Collectors, traditionalists, display, classic presentation |

 | Visual style | Modern and practical | Classic and understated |

-Browse by index style: Congress Jumbo Index | Congress Traditional Index
+Browse by index style: Congress Jumbo Index | Congress Traditional Index.

 Collecting Congress Playing Cards